BigQuery AidboxTopicDestination

 Authentication

-The module supports three authentication methods:
+The module supports four authentication methods:

-serviceAccountKeyparameter.
-Suitable for Docker Compose and environments without Workload Identity. - Application Default Credentials (ADC) — omit
+- Application Default Credentials (ADC) — omit

 serviceAccountKey.
 The module automatically uses the attached service account credentials.
 Recommended for Cloud Run and GKE with Workload Identity. - Emulator mode — set